janderland/fql/docs/index.md

 ## Mutations

-Queries lacking [variables](#variables-schemas) and the `...` token perform mutations on the database by either writing or clearing a key-value.
+Queries lacking [holes](#holes-schemas) perform mutations on the database by either writing or clearing a key-value.

-> Queries lacking a value altogether imply an empty
+> ❗ Queries lacking a value altogether imply an empty
-> [variable](#variables-schemas) as the value and should not
+> [variable](#holes-schemas) as the value and should not be
-> be confused with mutation queries.
+> confused with mutation queries.

 Mutation queries with a [data element](#data-elements) as their value perform a write operation.